-Can come from a number of different points and origins, some quite a distance away from the foot, while others that you can pinpoint exactly there position on the foot can give a good indication as to what is wrong.
-However getting an Osteopathic assessment will help in finding the cause of the foot pain.
+Foot pain can come from several different points and origins.
+The origin can be quite a distance away from the foot, while others can be pinpointed exactly on the foot and can give a good indication as to what is wrong.
+However, getting an osteopathic assessment will help find the cause of the foot pain.

 The following cover some of the more common ones that we see and treat at the clinic.

 The condition involves inflammation to the fascia on the sole of your foot.
 This fascia acts as a tension between the fore foot and the large bone of the heel.
-In the morning it will be at its best but as you go about your day it progressively gets more painfully.
-If you press on a certain point close to the heel at the bottom of the foot this may increase the pain
+In the morning it will be at its best but throughout the day it progressively gets more painful.
+If you press on a certain point close to the heel at the bottom of the foot this may increase the pain.

-The causes of Planter fasciitis can be from a change in footwear, altered biomechanics, increase in weight, increased tension in posterior or the back muscles of the legs such as calf muscles or thigh muscles.
+The causes of planter fasciitis can be from a change in footwear, altered biomechanics, increase in weight, and increased tension in the posterior or the back leg muscles, such as the calf or thigh muscles.

 Treatment from an Osteopathic perspective is firstly finding the cause; it is usually not difficult, as it has been successfully treated through Osteopathic practitioners for many years.